trntv/sshed/README.md

 sshed - ssh connections editor and bookmarks manager
 ---
-Visual cross-platform editor created to manage list of ssh hosts in ssh config file. sshed uses native ``ssh_config`` format to store connections information and supports all available ssh options.
+Visual cross-platform editor created to manage list of SSH hosts in ssh config file and execute commands on those hosts. sshed uses native ``ssh_config`` format to store connections information and supports all available ssh options.

 [![asciicast](https://asciinema.org/a/164783.png)](https://asciinema.org/a/164783)